diegoDAguilar/proxyStar/README.md

 Parts involved in STAR:

 1.Boulder/STAR Server

 2.DNO/ STAR Proxy

 3.CDN/ Star Client

 *****************INSTALLATION GUIDE*****************

 These are the steps to get the whole simulation going:

-- Prepare 3 VM using ubuntu: Server, Proxy, Client
+- Prepare 3 VM using ubuntu and name them: Server, Proxy and Client

-Prepare the Server:
+Prepare the Server: //this is the first VM

-- In your home directory create: ~/gopath/src/github.com/letsencrypt/boulder and place all the files there.(the files that are currently in https://github.com/diegoDAguilar/B
-Boulder.
-NOTE: When you have everything copied you should't have a boulderStar file, everything must be inside letsencrypt/boulder/, if you do an "ls" in letsencrypt/boulder/, it must return the files that are currently under boulderStar/boulder).
+- In your home directory create: ~/gopath/src/github.com/letsencrypt/boulder and place all the files there.(the files that are currently in https://github.com/diegoDAguilar/boulderStar.
+NOTE: When you finish copying you should't have a boulderStar file, everything must be inside letsencrypt/boulder/, if you do an "$ls" in letsencrypt/boulder/, it must return the files that are currently under boulderStar/boulder).
-Using "git clone https://github.com/diegoDAguilar/boulderStar" also works.
+Using "git clone https://github.com/diegoDAguilar/boulderStar" is the fastest way to download all the files.

 - Install GO and set environment variable PATH to /usr/local/go/bin.
-My version ($go version)  "go1.8.1 linux/amd64"
+My version ($go version)  is "go1.8.1 linux/amd64".
+Go's official documentation available at: https://golang.org/doc/install

 - Fully install Docker and Docker-Compose: https://docs.docker.com/compose/install/ just follow the steps and test that the hello-world image works.
-I m using version 17.03.1-ce for Docker and version 1.12.0 for Docker-Compose.
+I'm using version 17.03.1-ce for Docker and version 1.12.0 for Docker-Compose.

-- Go to boulder/test/config/va.json and make sure your port config in va is : 80 for httpPort, 5001 for httpsPort and 5001 for tlsPort.(Some of these changes may be redundant, but this way it works, so don't ask ;) )
+- Go to your file "boulder/test/config/va.json" and make sure your port config in va is : 80 for httpPort, 5001 for httpsPort and 5001 for tlsPort.(Some of these changes may be redundant, but this way it works, so don't ask ;) )
-- Go to boulder/docker-compose.yml and check that in the list of ports you have 80:80 and 443:443, be careful not to tab as it is an illegal char (these 2 steps are already done if you download my repo, do them if you are using common Boulder)
+- Now go to Docker's configuration file: "boulder/docker-compose.yml" and check that in the list of ports you have 80:80 and 443:443, be careful NOT TO TAB as it is an illegal char (these 2 steps are already done if you download my repo, do them if you are using common Boulder)

-- Back in boulder/docker-compose.yml change the FAKE_DNS field to the IP of the VM that will act as your server.
+- Back in "boulder/docker-compose.yml" change the FAKE_DNS field to the IP of the VM that will act as your proxy.

 - Set ufw status to inactive: sudo ufw disable
 - Check your iptables policy: "sudo iptables -L" and set CHAIN FORWARD policy to accept if it is currently in DROP mode: "sudo iptables -P FORWARD ACCEPT"
-- Make sure you can reach the other machines with ICMP by pinging them and change the route table if needed.
+- Make sure you can reach the other machines with ICMP by pinging them and change the route table if needed so all calls to 172.17.0.0 are redirected to your server's IP.

 - Open /etc/hosts and add these 2:

-	172.17.0.4      acme-v01.api.letsencrypt.org boulder //this is the local IP of Boulder at least in my machine
+	172.17.0.4      acme-v01.api.letsencrypt.org boulder //this is Boulder's local IP, at least in my machine

-														//If using "ifconfig" in the server returns you an interface
-														//called docker0 172.17.0.1, then it should be the same.
+	/*If using "ifconfig" in the server returns you an interface called docker0 172.17.0.1, then 172.17.0.4 should be your boulder's
+	IP too.*/

 	"proxy's IP"  bye.com //this is the web hosted for the example.
-Because it is not available in the Web, the server must know that it is in the proxy machine, so here
+Because it is not available in the Web, the server must know that it is in the proxy machine, so add it here.
-	 											//we make sure of it.

 -Get a selfsigned certificate and place it in ./boulder:
 "openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365"
-In my case the named CN "CertificateAuthoritySTAR", REMEMBER this name, because you will need to add it in the /etc/hosts file of the proxy.
+In my case I named the CN "CertificateAuthoritySTAR", REMEMBER this name, because you will need to add it in the /etc/hosts file of the proxy.
 Remember to not cypher the key file.
 If you accidentally did, use:
-"openssl rsa -in key.pem -out key.pem"
+"openssl rsa -in key.pem -out key.pem" //to extract the key

-Prepare the Proxy:
+Prepare the Proxy: //this is the second VM

--The current proxy has been tested being root in the VM so: "sudo -i" and place a new directory there with all the files in https://github.com/diegoDAguilar/proxyStar so that the end directory of files such as proxySTAR.go and exeAutoRenew.sh is /root/
+-The current proxy has been tested as root so use: "sudo -i" and place a new directory there with all the files in https://github.com/diegoDAguilar/proxyStar so that the end directory of files such as proxySTAR.go and termination.go is "/root/"
 Again, using git clone is the fastest way.

-- Go to certbot/ and type: "source ./venv/bin/activate" (You always need this ON so remember to execute this command again if you exit the VM).
+- In the new directory go to certbot/ and type: "source ./venv/bin/activate" (You always need this ON so remember to execute this command again if you exit the VM).
 If it doesn't work, type ""./tools/venv.sh" first.

 - Declare global environment:  export SERVER=http://172.17.0.4:4000/directory    (this is where Boulder is listening)

 - Install Go, my version ($go version) is : go1.8.2 linux/amd64

-- Set GOPATH to /root/gopath and PATH to /root/go/bin
+- Set GOPATH to /root/gopath and PATH to /root/go/bin.
+E.g.: PATH=$PATH:/root/go/bin

-- Make the same ping and iptables checks that we did preparing the server: chain policy set to ACCEPT, pinging between vm.
+- Make the same icmp and iptables checks that we did preparing the server: chain policy set to ACCEPT and pinging between VMs.

 - Host some website.
 This is the site for which we are gonna request the certificates.
 The way I did it is using Apache (e.g. bye.com):
 	1. Place an html file in /var/www/bye.com/html/bye.html.
 An example could be: